vlang/v/doc/docs.md

 ### Pure functions by default

-V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects.
+V functions are pure by default, meaning that their return values are a function of their arguments only, and their evaluation has no side effects (besides I/O).

 This is achieved by a lack of global variables and all function arguments being immutable by default, even when [references](#references) are passed.